CaptainExasperated/Readthedocs-Tutorial/docs/tutorials/convergence.markdown

 To test statistical convergence, we use a technique known as bootstrapping.
-We set up a number of N-trajectory ensembles, and then, for each ensemble, randomly sample (with replacement) M ensembles of N trajectories (M is usually a very large number, such as 10,000), before taking the 95% confidence interval of either the population vector or some observable expectation value across the M ensembles.
+We generate $$N$$ trajectories, and then, for each ensemble, randomly sample (with replacement) $$M$$ ensembles of $$N$$ trajectories ($$M$$ is usually a very large number, such as 10,000), before taking the 95% confidence interval of either the population vector or some observable expectation value across the $$M$$ ensembles.
 This allows us to characterize the statistical significance of a given ensemble size.